Entertainment's Swiss Army Knife THIS... is Fard Muhammad

 Background: Photo at “CAMP: A Comedy Show” taken by Sarah Elizabeth Larson

-Stand-Up and On-Stage Performances Enter, stage right.
+On-Stage Performances Enter, stage right.

 (More) About Fard Like this whole website wasn't about me to begin with...